 - 1. Select Azure > Monitoring Session. - 2.
 Click New.
 The Monitoring Sessions page is displayed. - 3.
 Create a new session.
-Refer to Creating a New Monitoring Session on page 51. - 4.
+Refer to Create New Session on page 51. - 4.
 From Maps, drag and drop a new map template to the workspace.
 If you are creating an exclusion or inclusion map, drag and drop a new map template to their respective section at the bottom of the workspace.

-The new map page is displayed as shown in Figure 4-7 on page 55.
+The new map page is displayed as shown in Figure 4-7 on page 54.